FireBelow/TopoDownloader/README.md

 https://nationalmap.gov/ustopo/

 SETUP:
--Change "searchfilepath" to the location of your CSV download lists.
+1) Change "searchfilepath" to the location of your CSV download lists.
--Change "OUTPUTFILEPATH" to the location you would like the maps saved to.
+2) Change "OUTPUTFILEPATH" to the location you would like the maps saved to.
 By default folders are created for each state.

 This python script downloads the free US Topo maps from a CSV list.
 These CSV lists can be downloaded from this website: